AditMeh/Distillation/README.md

 - Distillation loss using torch 1.10 soft-label cross-entropy loss (Kullback-Leibler is the next best option)
 - Teacher and student models setup, along with their respective training loops
-- Visualization.
+- Basic visualization of training curves.
-- Custom dataloaders that leave out certain classes (to test implicit learning from soft labels)
+- Custom MNIST dataloaders that leave out certain classes (to test implicit learning from soft labels)
 - Train teacher network.
 14-16 errors on the val set.
 - Grid searcher.